 10 Ways To Introduce Yourself to a Prospect On Twitter

-It can be awkward to introduce yourself and your company to a prospective customer who does not know you or follow you.
+It can be awkward to introduce yourself to a prospective customer on Twitter.
 But that doesn’t mean you shouldn’t do it.

-For more articles like this, check out our new Flipboard magazine, “Social Selling”
+For more articles like this, join 10,000 social selling professionals on our Flipboard magazine, “Social Selling”

 10 Low-Risk Ways to Introduce Yourself

 There are at least 10 proven ways to introduce yourself to prospect on Twitter.
 As you will see, all are similar to the types of introductions you use today, just adapted for Twitter.

 Some of the techniques we’ve seen work well include the following:

 People love to be asked for their opinion, especially if the request comes from an expert.

 The types of questions that make great conversation-starters include:

 - “Which would you chooose, A or B?”

 - “Where can I learn more?”